American Gigolo (TV series): Casting

 After a casting search took place in early 2020, Jon Bernthal was cast as the lead alongside the pilot order announcement in March 2020.
 In November 2020, Gretchen Mol was cast in a lead role, with Rosie O'Donnell added in a starring role the following month.
 Lizzie Brocheré, Gabriel LaBelle, and Leland Orser joined the main cast in January 2021, with Wayne Brady set to star in a recurring capacity that same month.

 Filming

 Principal photography began on July 12, 2021, in Los Angeles.
-On April 27, 2022, it was reported that production have been shutdown for four days due to Hollander's dismissal and an actor being unavailable at the moment.
-On May 12, 2022, it was announced that production has been shutdown again for at least two weeks as David Bar Katz exited the series.
+On April 27, 2022, it was reported that production was shut down for four days due to Hollander's dismissal and an actor being unavailable at the moment.
+On May 12, 2022, it was announced that production was shut down again for at least two weeks as David Bar Katz exited the series.

 Reception

 The review aggregator website Rotten Tomatoes reported a 35% approval rating with an average rating of 5.2/10, based on 37 critic reviews.
 The website's critics consensus reads, "Wasting Jon Bernthal's considerable charms on a tedious murder mystery, this American Gigolo is more dud than stud."
 Metacritic, which uses a weighted average, assigned a score of 50 out of 100 based on 19 critics, indicating "mixed or average reviews".